yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 certain devices it can also deploy the image to be tested onto the device beforehand.

-For automated deployment, a "master image" is installed onto the hardware once as part of setup.
+For automated deployment, a "controller image" is installed onto the hardware once as part of setup.
 Then, each time tests are to be run, the following occurs:

-1. The master image is booted into and used to write the image to be tested to a second partition.
+1. The controller image is booted into and used to write the image to be tested to a second partition.

 2. The device is then rebooted using an external script that you need to